 Need a mask, fins, or snorkel, too?
 Check out our other guide.

-The sole function of a zipper on a wetsuit is to allow you to get in and out of it and can be found either on the back or front.
+The sole function of a zipper is to allow you to get in and out of the suit, and can be found either on the back or front.
 A zipper also provides another entry point for water to get in – so while the longer the zipper, the easier it is to put on, it’s also a lot easier for water to get in.

 To increase warmth, good quality wetsuits will have a small flap of neoprene (zip baffle) under the zipper to slow down the flow of water that comes through here.
 Some wetsuits even have glideskin here to create a better seal between the zipper.